GeoNode/documentation/admin/admin_panel/index.rst

     *Metadata editor Licenses*

-The licence description and the info URL will be shown on the resource detail page.
+The license description and the info URL will be shown on the resource detail page.

 .. figure:: img/metadata-base/admin-panel-metadata-contents-0007.png
     :align: center

     *Resource detail License*

-The licence text will be shown on the catalogue metadata XML documents.
+The license text will be shown on the catalogue metadata XML documents.

 .. figure:: img/metadata-base/admin-panel-metadata-contents-0008.png
     :align: center

     *Resource Metadata ISO License*

-.. warning:: It is **strongly** recommended to not publish resources without an appropriate licence.
-Always make sure the data provider specifies the correct licence and that all the restrictions have been honored.
+.. warning:: It is **strongly** recommended to not publish resources without an appropriate license.
+Always make sure the data provider specifies the correct license and that all the restrictions have been honored.

 Metadata Regions
 ^^^^^^^^^^^^^^^^